The phase transition for parking on Galton--Watson trees: Introduction

 Our stochastic model of parking is as follows.
-Given a (random) rooted plane tree $ \mathfrak{t}$, we shall suppose that the arrival of cars on each vertex of $ \mathfrak{t}$ are independent identically distributed random variables with law That is, conditionally on $ \mathfrak{t}$, the variables $(\ell(x))_{x\in \mathrm{Vertices}( \mathfrak{t})}$ are i.i.d.~with law $\mu$.
-By abuse of notation, {in the rest of this paper we shall always deal with i.i.d.~labeled trees and do not specify it further, e.g. we shall write $\varphi( \mathfrak{t}) \equiv \varphi( \mathfrak{t}, \ell)$ for the (random) outgoing flux of cars}.
+Given a (random) rooted plane tree $ \mathfrak{t}$, we shall suppose that the arrivals of cars on each vertex of $ \mathfrak{t}$ are independent identically distributed random variables with law That is, conditionally on $ \mathfrak{t}$, the variables $(\ell(x))_{x\in \mathrm{Vertices}( \mathfrak{t})}$ are i.i.d.~with law $\mu$.
+By abuse of notation, {in the rest of this paper we shall always deal with trees with i.i.d.~labels and do not specify it further, e.g. we shall write $\varphi( \mathfrak{t}) \equiv \varphi( \mathfrak{t}, \ell)$ for the (random) outgoing flux of cars}.
 In what follows, the random tree $ \mathfrak{t}$ will be a version of a critical Bienaym\'e--Galton--Watson tree with offspring distribution

-Specifically, we shall consider the parking process on three different types of random trees: the (unconditioned) Galton--Watson tree $ \mathcal{T}$, its version $\mathcal{T}_{n}$ conditioned to have $n$ vertices, and the weak local limit $\mathcal{T}_{\infty}$ of the family $(\mathcal{T}_{n})_{n\geq 1}$, that one may also regard as the original Galton--Watson tree $\mathcal T$ conditioned to survive forever.
+Specifically, we shall consider the parking process on three different types of random trees: the Galton--Watson tree $ \mathcal{T}$, its version $\mathcal{T}_{n}$ conditioned to have $n$ vertices, and the weak local limit $\mathcal{T}_{\infty}$ of the family $(\mathcal{T}_{n})_{n\geq 1}$, which one may also regard as the original Galton--Watson tree $\mathcal T$ conditioned to survive forever.
 Both distributions $\mu, \nu$ will be taken distinct from $\delta_{1}$ without further notice.

 \paragraph{The phase transition.} Our main result establishes a sharp phase transition for the parking process on these random trees.
-To describe it, let us first focus on the case of $ \mathcal{T}_{n}$ for large $n$'s.
-Heuristically if the ``density" of cars is small enough, we expect that most of them can park on $ \mathcal{T}_{n}$ and the outgoing flux should be small (we can still have local conflicts near the root of the tree so some cars may not manage to park).
+To describe it, let us first focus on the case of $ \mathcal{T}_{n}$ for large $n$.
+Heuristically if the ``density" of cars is small enough, we expect that most of them can park on $ \mathcal{T}_{n}$ and the outgoing flux should be small : we can still have local conflicts near the root of the tree so some cars may not manage to park.
 On the other hand, if there are ``too many" cars, then we expect that a positive fraction of the cars will not park, hence $\varphi( \mathcal{T}_{n})$ is asymptotically linear in $n$.
 This is indeed the case:

-\begin{theorem}[Phase transition for parking on Galton--Watson trees] If $m$ and $\sigma^{2}$ respectively are the mean and variance of $\mu$ (car arrivals), and if $\Sigma^{2}$ is the variance of the critical offspring distribution $\nu$, then we let Assuming $m \leq 1$, we have three regimes classified as follows:
+\begin{theorem}[Phase transition for parking on Galton--Watson trees] If $m$ and $\sigma^{2}$ respectively are the mean and variance of $\mu$ (car arrivals), and if $\Sigma^{2}$ is the variance of the critical offspring distribution $\nu$, then we let Assuming $m \leq 1$, and $\mu, \nu \neq \delta_1$, we have three regimes classified as follows: